Will the remnants of Hurricane Ian reach Western New York?

 ROCHESTER, N.Y.
-(WROC) — Hurricane Ian officially made landfall as a major category 4 hurricane on the west coast of Florida earlier this afternoon.
+(WROC) — Hurricane Ian officially made landfall as a major category 4 hurricane on the west coast of Florida early Wednesday afternoon.
 Storm surge, catastrophic winds, and flooding rains are just the main impacts that will be felt by many as a result of this dangerous storm.

 The main takeaway here is that this storm still has a long road ahead.
 Once Hurricane Ian gets its legs on land the storm should technically begin to weaken some.
 Although with storms of this strength it may take a little while before that actually happens.